The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 English

-Luisa Rojas is a Neurologist in Buffalo, New York.
-Dr. Rojas is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-Her top areas of expertise are Myasthenia Gravis, Foot Drop, Cramp-Fasciculation Syndrome, and Peripheral Neuropathy.
+Bennett Myers is a Neurologist practicing medicine in Buffalo, New York.
+Dr. Myers is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
+He is also highly rated in 65 other conditions, according to our data.
+His clinical expertise encompasses Multiple Sclerosis (MS), Relapsing Multiple Sclerosis (RMS), Peripheral Neuropathy, and Drug Induced Dyskinesia.

 Languages Spoken: